-ALGORITHM ADVANTAGES DISADVANTAGES

-Dot Matrix Method It readily reveals the Dot matrix computer programs do

-presence of not show an actual alignment.

-It does not return a score to

-indicate how 'optimal' a given

-that are more difficult to find

-• Dot plots do not provide statistical
+ALGORITHM ADVANTAGES DISADVANTAGES Dot Matrix Method It readily reveals the Dot matrix computer programs presence of do not show an actual alignment. insertions/deletions and It does not return a score to direct and inverted repeats indicate how 'optimal' a given that are more difficult to alignment is. find by the other, more Dot plots do not provide automated methods. statistical analysis.

-methods. analysis.

-Dynamic - It becomes slow as there are large

-Programming computation steps.

-i) Needleman The memory requirement also

-increases as alignment sequences

-ii)Smith Waterman 0 get large.

-Algorithm It requires gap penalty for efficient

-penalty. working.

-Progressive Progressive alignment is not

-Alignment optimal globally.

-The errors generated at any stage

-- are propagated to next stages

-provided on web servers so -

-When the sequences in the set are

-locally. distantly related then the

-m 1 performance degrades.

-Iterative Method They improve the accuracy

-i.
-DIALIGN of MSA.

-ii.
-MUSCLE These can be repeated a

-number of times or until

-convergence.
+Dynamic It is guaranteed in It becomes slow as there are Programming mathematical sense to large computation steps. i) Needleman provide an optimal The memory requirement also Wunsch Algorithm alignment for a given set of increases as alignment sequences ii)Smith Waterman scoring function. get large.
+Algorithm It does not require gap It requires gap penalty for penalty. efficient working.
+Progressive These are efficient for Progressive alignment is not Alignment aligning large set of optimal globally. sequences.
+Progressive The errors generated at any stage alignment services are are propagated to next stages provided on web servers so which go till the end. the user need not install it When the sequences in the set locally. are distantly related then the performance degrades.
+Iterative Method They improve the accuracy i.
+DIALIGN of MSA. ii.
+MUSCLE These can be repeated a number of times or until convergence.